 It was the afternoon of 10th October, 2015.
 An impeccable source had just alerted our newsroom of the death of the former Governor of Bayelsa State, Diepriye Alamieyeseigha.
 Knowing the personality and credibility of the source, it was difficult to question the veracity of the news.
 But how come no Nigerian news media had reported it?
 A hurried search on Google and Twitter revealed nothing about Alamieyeseigha’s death.
 Not even the so-called “more credible” print media who have migrated comfortably into the new media terrain of news dissemination had reported the news.
 So should SIGNAL go ahead to break this news?
 Not so fast.
 This was literally a matter of life and death.
 How about getting this source to connect us with the original source so we can directly glean a confirmation of this report?
 But that wasn’t going to happen.
 It would have been tantamount to exposing the source who had received and communicated this information in confidence.
 The tweet was saved in draft.
 We were fired up and ready to hit the send button.
 But again, what if this news turned out to be false?
 SIGNAL had just launched out as an online newspaper only five days before, precisely on 5th October, 2015.
 Was this not too much of a risky gamble?
 What would happen to the credibility of the platform if the news was proven to be fake?
 How do we mitigate any damage coming so early in the life of the organisation?

-While we probed for answers, all hesitation eventually gave way to that journalistic instinct that tells your gut this is one risk worth taking.
-Hit the send button!
+While we probed for answers, the confirmation came from a credible family source.
+That was when we hit the send button!
 We broke the news: “BREAKING: Former Governor of Bayelsa, Alamieyeseigha is Dead”.
 Barely five days old, SIGNAL became the first Nigerian news platform to break the news of Alamieyeseigha’s death.
 SIGNAL would later go on to become the go-to platform for juicy and exclusive reports on top-level happenings in the Nigerian polity.
 The Alamieyeseigha news turned out to be accurate.
 We had just received our baptism of fire into a news media terrain that was driven so competitively by who broke the news first.
 To survive in this jungle, we had to keep our fingers ready.
 Ready to break, update, retract and re-break news reports as the situation demanded.
 This is the code of the game.

 Fast forward into the future.
 It’s exactly one year ago today that our journey began.
 The vision for SIGNAL has not changed.
 It was a vision borne out of a deep passion and desire to create an alternative and a professional balance to the “one-way traffic” narrative in the Nigerian media space that seemed to draw its very existence, sometimes from veiled partisanship, and in some interesting cases, brazen allegiances to certain political blocs and “special interests” as US Republican presidential candidate Donald Trump would love to label it.
 But this in itself is a treatise for another day.